imgly/pesdk-flutter/README.md

        }
        dependencies {
            ...
+   +       classpath 'com.google.devtools.ksp:com.google.devtools.ksp.gradle.plugin:1.7.21-1.0.8' // Depending on your `kotlin_version` version.
-   +       classpath 'ly.img.android.sdk:plugin:10.4.1'
+   +       classpath 'ly.img.android.sdk:plugin:10.9.0'
            ...
        }
    }
    ```

+   The KSP version depends on the Kotlin version that you are using.
+In order to find the correct version, please visit the [official KSP release page](https://github.com/google/ksp/releases?page=1).

-   In order to update PhotoEditor SDK for Android replace the version string `10.4.1` with a [newer release](https://github.com/imgly/pesdk-android-demo/releases).
+   In order to update PhotoEditor SDK for Android replace the version string `10.9.0` with a [newer release](https://github.com/imgly/pesdk-android-demo/releases).

 2. Still in the `android/build.gradle` file (**not** `android/app/build.gradle`), add these lines at the bottom: